AdguardTeam/AdguardKnowledgeBase/02.general/05.adguard-filter-policy/docs.en.md

 visible: true
 ---

 When discussing AdGuard ad filters, there is often one topic that causes disputes – whether shall AdGuard block this or that ad.
 By framing the rules we stick to special criteria.
-Now it’s time to publish them.
 Our criteria are much similar to [EasyList Policy](https://easylist.to/pages/policy.html), which we find correct and appropriate.
-Nevertheless, we have put changes to some points.
+Nevertheless, we've made some changes to it.

 ![](https://cdn.adguard.com/public/Adguard/Common/page_filtering.png)

+## Common criteria

+These equally apply to rules in all filters.

+- Rules that often cause problems with work of some websites will be deleted.
+- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if it has such) or in other ways, for example social media following.
+Website’s traffic is considered sufficient when it has 30 thousands visitors a month.

 ## Ad filters